spacelift-io/user-documentation/docs/integrations/source-control/github.md

 One of the things we're most proud of at Spacelift is the deep integration with everyone's favorite version control system - GitHub.

+You can set up multiple Space-level and one default GitHub integration per account.

 !!! warning
-    This integration is typically set up automatically for users who have selected GitHub as their login source, but if you are logging into Spacelift using a different identity provider (e.g. Google, GitLab, or another SSO provider), and do not have GitHub configured as a VCS Provider, see the following section on [Setting up the custom application](github.md#setting-up-the-custom-application).
-This is also applicable for users who want to connect Spacelift to their GitHub Enterprise instance or to multiple GitHub accounts.
+    There is a built-in integration set up automatically for users who select GitHub as their logic source.
+If you wish to utilize multiple GitHub accounts or organizations or connect Spacelift to your GitHub Enterprise instance, you will need to set up a custom GitHub integration via a [GitHub App](https://docs.github.com/en/apps/using-github-apps/about-using-github-apps){: rel="nofollow"}.

 ## Setting up the integration